 This year he will face strong competitors such as Spain’s Alberto Contador (@albertocontador) and Alejandro Valverde (@alejanvalverde), and Italy’s Vincenzo Nibali (@vincenzonibali).

 Breakaways, sprints, climbs … Twitter will cheer for the # TDF

 Of course, you can support your favorite cyclists on Twitter throughout the 3,656km journey of the Tour de France (@LeTour).
 The key players in the race will provide real-time updates from the pack, taking you right where the action happens.

 Follow some of the pack’s top cyclers on this list.

 Follow the race with #TDF

 Every day, you’ll have access to exclusive information and an inside view behind the scenes by following the Tour de France Twitter (@letour) and Vine accounts.
-And for those wanting to follow every minute while on the go, @letour has created four dedicated accounts in French, English, Spanish and German:
+And for those wanting to follow every minute of the race on the go, @letour has created 4 dedicated accounts in French, English, Spanish and German.

 Your Tweet, right where the action takes place

-Tweet your support to your favorite cyclist with #TDF.
+Tweet your support to your favorite cycler with #TDF !

-By sending a Tweet or Vine using #TDF, you can participate in the world’s greatest cycling race.
+By sending a Tweet or Vine using #TDF, you can become a participant in the world’s greatest cycling race.
 Enjoy!